wazo-platform/wazo-platform.org/content/uc-doc/contributors/typing.md

 # For the same result on Python < 3.11 you can create a TypeVar bound to the class.
 # Self = TypeVar("Self", bound="ParentClass")
+# Or you can import from typing_extensions if you have it installed.

 class ParentClass:
    def return_self(self: Self) -> Self: